-Here in San Francisco, if you want to appear inconspicuous in public, the best way to do so is to wear leather, dye your hair in fluorescent colors, and have all your visible skin tattooed, pierced, or both.
-I exaggerate, of course—but let’s just say that body art is big in this town.
-Personally, I don’t find the notion of permanently altering my appearance appealing.
-My tastes in clothing, hair styles, and so on change over time, so I don’t want to lock myself into a look I might feel less enthusiastic about in a few years.
+Here in urban California, if you want to appear inconspicuous in public, the best way to do so is to wear leather, dye your hair in fluorescent colors, and have all your visible skin tattooed, pierced, or both.
+I exaggerate, of course—but I think we can all agree that in much of the western world, body art is big these days.
+Personally, I find the notion of permanently altering my appearance unappealing.
+My tastes in clothing, hair styles (and colors), and so on change over time, so I don’t want to lock myself into a look I might feel less enthusiastic about in a few years.
 There’s also the whole issue of pain, which, all things being equal, I prefer to avoid.
 If I ever were to have a tattoo, though, it would have to be both discreet and very meaningful—something more than mere decoration.

 One artist is using tattoos on human skin as a medium for literature rather than images, and in an extremely unconventional manner at that.
-New York author Shelley Jackson has written a 2,095-word story titled “Skin,” which she refers to as a “mortal piece of art.”
-By the time the project is finished, each word of the story will have been tattooed on a different person’s body; over 1,700 of the tattoos had been completed by late 2004, using participants from around the world.
+In 2003, New York author Shelley Jackson wrote a 2,095-word story titled “Skin,” which she refers to as a “mortal piece of art.”
+By the time the project is finished, each word of the story will have been tattooed on a different person’s body; over 500 of the tattoos (and possibly many more) have been completed, using participants from around the world.

 I Give You My Word